-As previously publicly disclosed, FSC has been named as a defendant in three putative securities class- action lawsuits.
+As previously publicly disclosed, FSC has been named as a defendant in three putative securities class-action lawsuits.
 The first lawsuit was filed on October 1, 2015 in the United States District Court for the Southern District of New York.
-The second lawsuit was filed on October 14, 2015 in the United States District Court for the District of Connecticut.
+The second lawsuit was filed on October 14, 2015 in the United States District Court for the District of Connecticut and has now been transferred to the Southern District of New York.
 The third lawsuit was filed on November 12, 2015, in the United States District Court for the Southern District of New York.
-The defendants in all three cases are FSC, FSAM, Leonard M. Tannenbaum, Bernard D. Berman, Alexander C. Frank, Todd G. Owens, Ivelin M. Dmitrov, and Richard Petrocelli.
+The defendants in all three cases are FSC, FSAM, Leonard M. Tannenbaum, Bernard D. Berman, Alexander C. Frank, Todd G. Owens, Ivelin M. Dimitrov, and Richard Petrocelli.
 These lawsuits assert claims under Sections 10(b) and 20(a) of the Exchange Act on behalf of a putative class of persons and entities who purchased shares of Company common stock between July 7, 2014 and February 6, 2015, inclusive.
 The complaints allege that, during the putative class period, the defendants engaged in a fraudulent scheme and course of conduct to artificially inflate FSC's assets and investment income and, in turn, FSAM's valuation at the time of its initial public offering in October 2014.

 Also as previously publicly disclosed, on December 4, 2015, a putative stockholder derivative action was filed on behalf of FSC in the United States District Court for the District of Connecticut.
-The complaint names certain current and past officers and/or directors, consisting of Leonard Tannenbaum, Bernard D. Berman, Todd G. Owens, Ivelin M. Dimitrov, Alexander C. Frank, Steven M. Noreika, David H. Harrison, Brian S. Dunn, Douglas F. Ray, Richard P. Dutkiewicz, Byron J. Haney, James Castro-Blanco, Richard A. Petrocelli and Frank C. Meyer, and FSAM as defendants and the Company as the nominal defendant.
-The complaint's underlying allegations are related to the allegations in the securities class actions against the Company and others, as described in the previous paragraph.
+A similar putative derivative action was also filed in that court on December 31, 2015, which the Company has also previously publicly disclosed.
+The complaint names certain current and past officers and/or directors of FSC and FSAM, consisting of Leonard Tannenbaum, Bernard D. Berman, Todd G. Owens, Ivelin M. Dimitrov, Alexander C. Frank, Steven M. Noreika, David H. Harrison, Brian S. Dunn, Douglas F. Ray, Richard P. Dutkiewicz, Byron J. Haney, James Castro-Blanco, Richard A. Petrocelli and Frank C. Meyer, and FSAM as defendants and the Company as the nominal defendant.
+The complaint's underlying allegations are related to the allegations in the securities class-actions against the Company and others, as described in the previous paragraph.
 The complaint alleges that the Company's board of directors approved unfair advisory and management agreements with entities related to FSAM and that certain defendants engaged in allegedly improper conduct to make FSAM appear more attractive to potential investors before its initial public offering.